ardatan/graphql-tools/website/docs/relay-operation-optimizer.md

 `@graphql-tools/relay-operation-optimizer` is a package for bringing the benefits of Relay Compiler to GraphQL tools.
 This package is used in [`flattenGeneratedTypes` feature of GraphQL Code Generator](https://graphql-code-generator.com/docs/plugins/relay-operation-optimizer).

+This package has been created by [Laurin Quast (n1ru4l)](https://github.com/n1ru4l) as [a GraphQL Code Generator plugin](https://github.com/n1ru4l/graphql-codegen-relay-plugins).

 ### Current List of Features

 - [Optimize Queries](https://relay.dev/docs/en/compiler-architecture#transforms) TL;DR: reduce query size